Emory Lowell Eaton was not yet three months old when his mother died on Christmas Eve 1918.

 She was survived by her husband James, by Emory, and by another young son and daughter.

 He enlisted in the Navy on Nov.
-4, 1940.
+4, 1940, as an apprentice seaman earning $21 a month.
 Mr. Eaton was a fireman third class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.

 The American Legion organized a service in his honor at the high school in February 1942.